AnnikaLarissa/AnnikaLarissa/README.md

 📚 My projects
 -

-Unfortunately, many of the projects I did in university and on my side job as a programmer are private due to intellectual property rights :frowning_face:.
+Unfortunately, many of the projects I did in university and on my side job as a programmer aren't public.
+But feel free to check out some of my public projects!
+I'm sure they will represent my code style just as well.
-However, for the private projects you can see the list of project names and the contibutions I made.

 📖 MIMIC-IV (public)
 -